Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > This crypt is empty except for two alcoves in the back wall.
 Above the alcoves are carved the following words: Pass Not These Portals Ye Foolish Mortals
 ^300

-A [[5.
-Mechanics/Spells/Detect Magic.md\|detect magic]] spell reveals that both alcoves radiate strong auras of conjuration magic.
+A detect magic spell reveals that both alcoves radiate strong auras of conjuration magic.

 Creatures that enter the eastern alcove of this crypt are teleported to the eastern alcove of Strahd's tomb (area K86).
 Stepping into the western alcove of this crypt has no effect, but any creature that teleports from the western alcove of area K86 appears here.